sgoldenlab/simba/docs/unsupervised_classification.md

 Training an unsupervised classifier involves the creation of an algorithm that clusters animal activity based on behavioral similarities, typically with three main steps: data pre-processing, dimensionality reduction, and cluster assignment.
 The SimBA Unsupervised Classification pipeline consists of six main steps:

-**1) Save Project Folder**- allows user to create an unsupervised project folder and saves outputs to future steps in encompassed folder    (creates folder structure, saves folders for each following step with their respective outputs)
+**1) Save Project Folder**- allows user to create an unsupervised project folder and saves outputs to future steps in encompassed folder
 **2) Create Dataset**- cleans and pre-processes the machine results and localizes relevant data into a single dataset
 **3) Perform Dimensionality Reduction**- allows user to select a dimensionality reduction algorithm to apply and visualize data with
 **4) Perform Clustering**- assigns and visualizes clusters with HDBSCAN from the dimensionality reduction results